abhinawtiwari/abhinawtiwari/README.md

 - 👋 Hi, I’m @abhinawtiwari from India.
 - 👀 I’m interested in full stack development.
-- 🌱 I’m currently learning python.
+- 🌱 I love javascript.
+I have used C, C++, Java previously.
+I’m currently learning python.
+- 💞️ I am improving upon my DSA and problem solving skills.
-- 💞️ I’m looking for overseas work opportunities.
+- ✨ I’m looking for overseas work opportunities.
 - 📫 You can reach me on linkedin at https://www.linkedin.com/in/abhinawtiwari/

 <!---